'Laughter really is the best medicine'

-VENICE — Laughter Yoga introduces a fun(ny) new twist on staying in shape.

-Locals and snowbirds alike congregate at 10 a.m. every Saturday morning at 200 W. Venice Ave.
+Laughter Yoga introduces a fun(ny) new twist on staying in shape at 10 a.m. every Saturday morning at 200 W. Venice Ave., Venice.

 There, members are introduced to their Leaders of Laughter, Cathy Grippi and Jenny Muhlbauer.

 The program, organized by Grippi, began in February 2018.
-She discovered the program through a friend; and fell in love with it in three weeks.
+She discovered the program through a friend and fell in love with it.

 After going to New England and completing specific training, she started her Laughter Yoga program in hopes of introducing its benefits to the community.